Syriac Orthodox Church: Bible

-Syriac Orthodox churches uses the Peshitta (Syriac: ܡܦܩܬܐ ܦܫܝܛܬܐ, trans: simple, common) as its Bible.
+Syriac Orthodox churches uses the Peshitta (ܡܦܩܬܐ ܦܫܝܛܬܐ) as its official Bible.
 The New Testament books of this Bible are estimated to have been translated from Koine Greek to Syriac between the late first century to the early third century AD.
 The Old Testament of the Peshitta was translated from Hebrew, probably in the second century.
 The New Testament of the Peshitta, which originally excluded certain disputed books, had become the standard by the early fifth century, replacing two early Syriac versions of the gospels.

 In the Syriac Orthodox Church's biblical interpretation, the School of Edessa was divided over whether to accept the works of Theodore of Mopsuestia.
-Over centuries, divides over Miaphysisites, Diophysites, and Chalcedonians became more definitive, influencing Syriac literature and compiling new works from figures such as Dionysius bar Salibi and Bar Hebraeus.
+Over the centuries, divisions among Miaphysites, Chalcedonians and other Dyophysites became more pronounced, influencing Syriac literature and leading to the compilation of new works by figures such as Dionysius bar Salibi and Bar Hebraeus.